Updated: April 2020

 In time management training courses, for example, they learn strategies for reducing tension and stress as well as for time and organised planning in order to focus on the relevant tasks and thus be able to positively influence their own performance .
 At the same time, the social environment can help to create structures and achieve a feeling of control .

-But all the help and well-intentioned advice is not enough if you don’t have the will or motivation to make a real difference.
+But all the help and well-intentioned advice is not enough if you don’t have your own will or intrinsic motivation to make a real difference.
 Even a lack of ideas about how unpleasant tasks could be done directly often leads some employees to simply maintain their current behaviour.
 So-called ‘if-then’ statements have scientifically proven their worth in such situations: ‘If get to work tomorrow, then I’ll first go to task XY’.

 The individual willpower and the additional support from outside will make it easier for the employees concerned not to postpone tasks any longer and to face their work more openly and happily.